jironghuang/I-m-choosing-a-hdb-flat-/README.md

 # I'm choosing a hdb flat!
-*With massive inputs from Sheena ng*
+*With massive inputs from Sheena Ng*

 Just 3 weeks (at the point of writing in early Feb) before choosing a flat, I finally found some time to ponder on how to pick a flat from a sea of choices.